Banned Book Week--Bill Hand as Mark Twain

 The new main library needs to: 1) meet minimum State Library standards per capita served; 2) be more geographically situated; 3) be easily accessible/visible; and 4) have adequate parking onsite.

 Click here to sign the online petition.
 Click here for a hard copy of the petition.
 Click here for a letter detailing the problem.
-The petition is open unitil July 30, 2022.
 If you would like someone to present to your group on this topic, click here.
+Please share this information with family, friends, co-workers, social media contacts, and groups to which you belong!

 Your small Board is getting burned out from all the work entailed to manage this organization and run its various programs.
 PLEASE VOLUNTEER!!!
 See the FOTL newsletter for details.
 If interested, contact President Joanne Straight firstname.lastname@example.org Positions available:STORYWALK OPEN AT MARTIN MARIETTA PARK